Giraffes For Sale

 The spots amd patterns of the giraffe help the animals blend into their natural environment and blend into the trees and other surroundings to help the giraffes from predators

 How much does a giraffe cost?

 Purchasing a giraffe is no small endeavor either even if you do have the money required, which range on average from $40,000-$80,000 that would be required to acquire a healthy, giraffe.
 And at this price, you would probably have to deal with a "going out of business sale" at a zoo, since and younger giraffe would probably set you back more than that.

 How much space does a giraffe need?

 One of the prime drawbacks to owning a giraffe privately is, of course, their size and the area they would need to occupy if owned.
-This problem is minimized when a giraffe is young, but once it grows to about four months old it would be necessary to move it to a larger area where it can live in a space that they would be more accustomed in, such as a 12,000-acre preserve.
+This problem is minimized when a giraffe is young, but once it grows to about four months old it would be necessary to move it to a larger area where it can live in a space that they would be more accustomed.

 What do Giraffes eat?

 Giraffes are ruminants, eating almost exclusively leaves and grain, although they have been known to lick the meat off of dead carcasses in the wild.
 Regardless, they will usually eat about 75 lbs of foliage daily.
 For the most part, giraffes eat during the first and last hours of the day.
 Between these hours, they ruminate, which is just generally doing nothing but chewing their cud and watching out for predators.
 Giraffes normally live long lives, especially considering that they are ruminants, up to 25 years.
 Considering their size and the potential effect of their powerful kicks, giraffes have few predators.